From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 1. Sensoji Temple

 Sensoji Temple (浅草寺) is an ancient Buddhist temple in Tokyo and one of the most visited sightseeing spots in Japan.
-Being an important center of both religious faith and touristic landmark, Sensoji Temple draws over 30 million worshippers and tourists every year.
+Being an important center of both religious faith and touristic landmarks, Sensoji Temple draws over 30 million worshippers and tourists every year.

-Sensoji Temple is the oldest temple in Tokyo and originally built in 7th century.
+Sensoji Temple is the oldest temple in Tokyo and was originally built in the 7th century.
 The temple complex consists of gates, approach, halls, garden and a 5-storied pagoda, and its vivid red buildings are super photo-worthy.
 The famous entrance of the temple complex, the Kaminarimon Gate is a popular photo spot for every visitor, which has a massive red lantern with two guardian statues standing by side.
 After passing the gate, there is the Nakamise-Street on an approach to the main hall of the temple.

 More info ▶ Sensoji Temple in Asakusa Tokyo